History of France: Napoleonic France (1799–1815)

 In 1801, Napoleon concluded a "Concordat" with Pope Pius VII that opened peaceful relations between church and state in France.
 The policies of the Revolution were reversed, except the Church did not get its lands back.
 Bishops and clergy were to receive state salaries, and the government would pay for the building and maintenance of churches.
 Napoleon reorganized higher learning by dividing the Institut National into four (later five) academies.

 In 1804, Napoleon was titled Emperor by the senate, thus founding the First French Empire.
 Napoleon's rule was constitutional, and although autocratic, it was much more advanced than traditional European monarchies of the time.
 The proclamation of the French Empire was met by the Third Coalition.
 The French army was renamed La Grande Armée in 1805 and Napoleon used propaganda and nationalism to control the French population.
-The French army achieved a resounding victory at Ulm (16–19 October 1805), where an entire Austrian army was captured.
+The French army achieved a resounding victory at Ulm, where an entire Austrian army was captured.

-A Franco-Spanish fleet was defeated at Trafalgar (21 October 1805) and all plans to invade Britain were then made impossible.
-Despite this naval defeat, it was on land that this war would be won; Napoleon inflicted on the Austrian and Russian Empires one of their greatest defeats at Austerlitz (also known as the "Battle of the Three Emperors" on 2 December 1805), destroying the Third Coalition.
+A Franco-Spanish fleet was defeated at Trafalgar, making plans to invade Britain impossible.
+Despite this defeat, Napoleon inflicted on the Austrian and Russian Empires one of their greatest defeats at Austerlitz on December 2, 1805, destroying the Third Coalition.
 Peace was settled in the Treaty of Pressburg; the Austrian Empire lost the title of Holy Roman Emperor and the Confederation of the Rhine was created by Napoleon over former Austrian territories.